coalesceio/salesforce/README.md

 ## Dynamic Table DAG Specifics
 ### Pipeline LAG
-The pipeline is comprised of 16 sources, 34 Dynamic Tables and 1 Date Table.
+The pipeline is comprised of 16 sources, 35 Tables.
 The entire Dynamic Table DAG refresh is controlled using the `Downstream` option.
 The Dynamic Table which controls the `LAG` of the entire pipeline is named `PIPELINE_SYNCED`.
 The option delivered with the pipeline sets a target lag = 60 minutes for the entire pipeline.

 The target lag of the pipeline can be changed by changing the `Lag Specification` of the PIPELINE_SYNCED node.